Jet across Namibia on a luxury safari to both its most remote and most enrapturing destinations.

 The morning is devoted to an excursion into the famous Sossusvlei sand dunes - among the highest dunes in the world - and Sesriem Canyon.
 The name 'Sossusvlei' applies to an area that encompasses the great plain of the Tsauchab River, along with the red dunes that appear to be marching along like giant sentinels to the south and north of the plain.
 After experiencing the dunes on foot, the safari travels on to Sesriem Canyon.
 The canyon begins as an almost imperceptible, but nevertheless deep cleft in the level, stony ground and then widens until it finally flattens out onto the plain.
 Because it is so deep and sheltered, it often holds water well into the dry season - an invigorating sight in such a barren and stark environment.
 During the afternoon, we return to the lodge and enjoy leisure time.

 Guests are transferred to a local airstrip for a flight to Ongava.
 Ongava is a private concession just outside the Etosha National Park.
 Etosha is Namibia's premier game viewing destination.
 It is one of Africa's finest game reserves and is nearly the size of Switzerland.
 Large herds of plains game may be sighted around the waterholes during the dry season.
-A late afternoon game drive is conducted in open 4x4 vehicles accompanied by a local ranger and tracker.
+A late afternoon game drive is conducted in open 4x4 vehicle.

-The day is once again spent exploring the area's unique ecology from the back of open 4x4 vehicles and on a bush walk accompanied by an armed ranger.
 Etosha, meaning "Great White Place", is dominated by a massive mineral pan.
 The pan is part of the Kalahari Basin, the floor of which was formed some 1 billion years ago.
 The Etosha Pan covers around 25% of the national park and was originally a lake fed by the Kunene River.
 However, the course of the river changed thousands of years ago and the lake dried up.
 The pan is now a large, dusty depression of salt and clay which fills only in the event of heavy rains and even then only holds water for a short time.
 This temporary water in the Etosha Pan attracts thousands of wading birds, including impressive flocks of flamingo.
 The perennial springs along the edges of the Etosha Pan draw large concentrations of wildlife and birds.
+Lion, elephant (seasonal), gemsbok, springbok, black rhino, greater kudu and red hartebeest can be seen at numerous waterholes and fringing habitats.
+Apex predators like leopard, cheetah and spotted hyena also occur in this area.
+Both black and white rhino occur in the area.
+Spotting one of these prehistoric-looking beasts is sure to be a highlight of your safari in Etosha.

 A last morning game drive is followed by a flight to Windhoek, from where guests connect to Johannesburg.
-Guests are met on arrival at O R Tambo International, from where they will be transferred to any location of their choice in either Johannesburg or Pretoria or assisted with checking in to a connecting flight.
-Your Highlights of Namibia Safari is sure to be painted in your memories forever.
+Guests are met on arrival at O.R.
+Tambo International, from where they will be transferred to any location of their choice in either Johannesburg or Pretoria or assisted with checking in to a connecting flight.
+Your Namibia safari is sure to be painted in your memories forever.

 Our safaris in South Africa offer fantastic value for money and rewarding game viewing.